 And the list is way longer!
 You can party all night long if that’s your thing.

 Stay at Your Hotel

 Chances are you just want to stay at your hotel and not worry about hiring a tour.
 Maybe you don’t want to be pressed for time or maybe you don’t have too much money to spare.
 Whatever the reason is, you will probably prefer to stay at the hotel.
 Nothing wrong with that.
-As a matter of fact, I have a couple of relatives who almost always spend the whole time at the hotel when they go to Cancun.
+Just to give you an example, I have a couple of relatives who almost always spend the whole time at the hotel when they go to Cancun.
 They say they just want to rest.
-It’s not my ideal type of vacation, but I understand there are people who think like that.
+It’s not my ideal type of vacation, but I understand some people think like that.

-There are hotels that have casinos, restaurants, shows, sports tournaments and activities for the whole family.
+Some hotels have casinos, restaurants, shows, sports tournaments, and activities for the whole family.
 You won’t get bored if you decide to stay at one of these hotels.